Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Formal Problem Statements and Computational Complexity

 Our computational method (cf. Section~\ref{sec:methodology}) will be based on the DCA-S problem.
+(Indeed, the mixed-integer program we will employ provides a way to answer the above DCA-S problem.)
 Moreover, the following variant asking for a $\cG$-path approximating a curve segment between two distinct points is both of separate interest and will resurface as a subproblem (in a certain sense) in our algorithm.